 If your dog has immediately begun chewing, give him a bath with dog-safe shampoo.
 This should remove pollen, burrs, and road dust from your dog’s coat.
 A skin-calming shampoo also may help relieve irritations.

 You should be aware of how to bathe a dog properly.

 You can purchase shampoo from these recommended products below:

 This is a list of the finest current solutions.
 So utilize it now!

 I hope this has satisfied your expectations.

-Answer: Every three months at the very least.
+Every three months, at the very least.
 Depending on your dog’s lifestyle, more frequent worming may be required, and it is suggested that you discuss this with your veterinarian if you are worried.

-Answer: Take your dog to the vet if you suspect worms or any of the symptoms listed above.
-Even if your dog is cured of intestinal worms with natural therapies, you should take them to the doctor immediately.
+Take your dog to the vet if you suspect worms or any of the symptoms mentioned above.
+Even if your dog is cured of intestinal worms with natural therapies, you should immediately take them to the doctor.

-All of your questions about why your dog keeps biting himself, should be answered now.
+All your questions about why your dog keeps biting himself should be answered now.
 I genuinely hope this was of assistance.
 Isn’t it clear at this point?

 That’s all there is to it for the time being.
-Meanwhile, I’ll think about it and get back to you as soon as I can.
+Meanwhile, I’ll think about it and get back to you as soon as possible.